Bluehost vs. Wix – Taking a Look at How the Two Services Compare in 2020

-Your first order of business is to look for a good hosting provider (Either you'll go with Wix or Bluehost, they are both great choices, so you can jump to the next step already), and then try to figure out what CMS (Content Management System) you want to use to build your website.
+Your first order of business is to look for a good hosting provider and then try to figure out what CMS (Content Management System) you want to use to build your website.

 With hosting providers like Wix, you don’t have to think too much about the second part because the company only allows you to work with its own website builder.
-Meanwhile, providers such as Bluehost are more flexible in that regard and give you more options to work with, but, you will need to figure out how to use the third-party CMS on your own.
+Meanwhile, providers such as Bluehost are more flexible in that regard and give you multiple options to work with, however, you will need to figure out how to use the third-party CMS on your own.

 So is it better to have more flexibility or is an all-in-one package a preferable option?
-That’s one of the many questions I plan on answering in this article and the best way of doing that is by comparing Bluehost and Wix in-depth.
+That’s one of the many questions we plan on answering in this article, and the best way of doing that is via an in-depth Bluehost vs Wix comparison.

 Why these two companies in particular?
-The first reason is that they are both very popular hosting providers and are very good at what they do.
+The first reason is that they are both very popular hosting providers that are very good at what they do.
 Secondly, there’s enough overlap between them that it will be pretty easy to draw some definitive conclusions after carefully evaluating each of their strengths and weaknesses.
-For more in-depth information about each hosting provider, feel free to read our Bluehost Review and Wix Review.

-Update for January 2020: Bluehost is also currently running a double promotion, their normal price is $7.99 per month, it got down to $3.95 per month and now they are running a promo that you can check on this page, and that allows you to start your website for as low as $2.95 per month including a free domain.
+Update October 2020: Bluehost is currently running a double promotion.
+Their regular price of $7.99 per month went down to $3.95 per month and now they are running a promo that you can check on this page, and that allows you to start your website for as low as $2.95 per month including a free domain.